ReginaSherman/ga-project-2/README.md

   - It must only use React for DOM manipulation.
   - It must not produce errors or console logs when used.
   - It must not display any non-functional actions (_e.g._, buttons or links that do not work).
-  - It must not be dependent upon or cause the page to refresh (it must be a SPA).
+  - It must not be dependent upon or cause the page to refresh (it must be an SPA).
   - It must include at least two interactive features (_e.g._, the user can switch views to see more detail).
   - It must not contain any JavaScript alerts.
   - It should be free from extraneous `create-react-app` files or code.
 Specifically, you should remove the preloaded logo.svg and unused App.css style declarations.
-  - It may include Jest unit tests.
 - [ ] **Include data from a third-party API.**
   - It must contain at least one request to an API.
   - You must use an environment variable to store any API keys if keys are required to make requests to the API you choose.  (_see_ [Storing API Keys Outside of Github](project-setup-and-deployment-guide.md#storing-api-keys-outside-of-github))